 Jamie nailed it with his sentiment that engagement sets people apart in the digital economy — you must put the customer at the center of everything you do to succeed.
 He also emphasized something we know all too well at Highspot — sales and marketing alignment are crucial for business agility, particularly in a world where customers are harder to engage than ever.
 Perhaps the most impactful point from Jamie is that every channel is a service channel.
 That means even your social media handles are opportunities for conversations with customers.

 Greg Kaplan, Chief Revenue Officer at Bluewolf (an IBM Company), shared the ways in which AI is fundamentally changing how companies sell and go to market.

-The fact is, companies are using increasingly sophisticated artificial intelligence—like IBM Watson and Salesforce Einstein—to more closely connect with their customers and deliver the simple, personal experiences they demand.
+The fact is that companies are using increasingly sophisticated artificial intelligence — like IBM Watson and Salesforce Einstein — to more closely connect with their customers and deliver the simple, personal experiences they demand.

 “Augmented Intelligence: Where a machine helps to make a more human experience.
 No Skynet here.” –Greg Kaplan

 Greg also emphasized that while it’s an important tool in the seller’s tool bag, AI alone is not enough to help sell and engage customers.
 Empathy is key (which aligns to Gerhard’s point above about balancing technology with humanity).
 The customer is on a journey with and it’s the seller’s role to join that journey and deliver what the customer needs and wants.

 This panel was my favorite — I have a soft spot for sales enablement, after all — and it was stacked with world-class sales enablement professionals.